Travel Resources > COVID-19 Hawaii Travel Updates

 - International travelers on a direct flight to Hawaii must continue to align with CDC federal international requirements.
-This quick reference guide for Traveling to the United States from a Foreign Country by Air is a great resource!

 - Non-direct international travelers entering Hawaii from a US state or territory are treated as domestic travelers and must adhere to the Safe Travels Hawaii program until 25 March 2022 (as above).
 Please note, non-direct international travelers would still need to follow CDC federal international requirements for any initial direct flight into the United States (as above).